Portal (IOU) (PORTAL) Price Hits $1.62

 Portal (IOU) Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Portal (IOU) directly using U.S. dollars.
-Investors seeking to acquire Portal (IOU) should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Portal (IOU) using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Portal (IOU) directly using U.S. dollars.
+Investors seeking to acquire Portal (IOU) should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Portal (IOU) using one of the aforementioned exchanges.

 Receive News & Updates for Portal (IOU) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Portal (IOU) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.